-In your experience with student training, you must have realised not all students learn the same way.
-Some learn well through visual aids; some learn by practising and some might be kinesthetic learners.
-And as the times are changing a new way of learning is becoming the favourite of students – Virtual Reality.
+In your experience with student training, you must have realised that not all students learn the same way.
+Some learn well through visual aids; some learn by practising, and some might be kinesthetic learners.
+And as the times are changing, a new way of learning is becoming the favourite of students – Virtual Reality.

-But you do not what is virtual reality and how can it help you RTO.
+But you do not know what virtual reality is, and how it can help your RTO.
 We have prepared this blog for that purpose only.
 This blog will provide all your answers related to virtual reality.
 So let us begin.

 Virtual reality (VR) is a simulated experience that can be similar to or completely different from the real world.
 A person using a VR headset is completely immersed in the experience, seeing and hearing the virtual world as if they were really there.